Quito Metropolitan Cathedral: Interior

 Inside, the three naves are supported by pointed arches, which in turn are supported by pillars with square bases.
-The central nave has cedar panelling betraying Moorish influences.
+The central nave has cedar panelling reflecting Moorish influences.
 An extraordinary wooden coffered ceiling is supported by a golden frieze and beautiful paintings hang among the arches.
 The right nave opens into several chapels along the wall, each surmounted by domes with skylights.
 The chapels, in order, are: All Souls; Calvary; The Denial of Peter; Saint Peter, First Pope of the Church; The Sacred Family.
 Here also is a large wooden carved door, in a semi-circular arch, leading to La Iglesia de El Sagrario [Church of the Sanctuary], a 17th-century chapel attached to the main building which is usually locked.
 (El Sagrario is accessed from outside the cathedral.)

 Works by artists of the Quito School of Art, based in the nearby Church and Convent of St. Francis, adorn the interior of the cathedral.
 The side reredos, covered with goldleaf, were carved by the early masters of that school and in their niches are placed images of saints and martyrs.
 The large painting of the Assumption of the Virgin, from 1793, located in the upper choir, is the work of Manuel de Samaniego, all in sky and blue.
 The altarpiece of the Chapel of All Souls has the notable sculptural group known as The Denial of St. Peter, attributed to Father Carlos.
 Other notable Cathedral artworks include the Altarpiece (Retablo) of Santa Ana (comprising images of Saint Joaquín, Saint Joseph, and Saint Ann and dating to the 18th century); Bernardo Rodríguez’s Cure of the Lame by Saint Peter; the 1734 sculpture Inmaculada of Bernardo de Legarda (the replica of which watches over Quito from the top of El Panecillo); also, the Adoration of the Three Magi and the Cure of the Crippled (a mural).

 The high altar, said to be entirely of gold, shows both Baroque and Mudéjar patterns.

 There area works of art by the colonials Miguel de Santiago, Manuel Chili "Capiscara" and Bernardo Rodríguez, who painted the fresco with biblical images in the central nave of the cathedral Further down, following the curve of the apse, the row of cedar chairs of the Cabildo, dated 1794, painted and covered in gold by magnificent artisans.